Anggi-Permana-Harianja/daily_code_1/README.md

 # daily_code_1
-daily coding problem day 1
+daily coding problem day 1 from dailycodingproblem.com

 Good morning!
 Here's your coding interview problem for today.

 This problem was recently asked by Google.